spatialos/gdk-for-unity/docs/reference/workflows/monobehaviour/creating-workers.md

 ## How to use worker prefabs

 In the GDK’s [Blank project](https://github.com/spatialos/gdk-for-unity-blank-project), we provide an example implementation of a server-worker and client-worker on different platforms connecting using the [`WorkerConnector`]({{urlRoot}}/api/core/worker-connector).
-There are four example scripts and five example Scenes.
+There are three example scripts and four example Scenes.

 #### Scripts